Custom operators#

 record_operator(CustomOperator, *args)

-In the various properties for the class, you specify the following:
+In the various properties for the class, specify the following:

 Name for the custom operator